 Yet once addiction occurs, the additional symptoms that develop aren’t positive.
 These include excessive sleepiness and fatigue, impaired judgment and decision-making ability, problems with motor coordination, paranoia, personality changes, anxiety, depression, and suicidal ideation.

-Often, people addicted to a marijuana have attempted to cut down or stop using it entirely, but due to the negative withdrawal symptoms they return to using it.
+Often, people abusing marijuana have attempted to cut down or stop using it entirely, but due to the negative withdrawal symptoms they return to using it.
 In an effort to avoid experiencing these effects a second time, individuals will not attempt to quit again.
 If you are suffering from an addiction to marijuana, perhaps you feel others are judging you negatively.
 You may even believe it yourself.
 Perhaps you’ve begun to avoid friends and family members in an effort to avoid arguments over your use of marijuana, leaving you isolated and lonely.
 You may also feel that the drug is in control of you.

 Our residential addiction rehab center is here to tell you that you don’t have to continue feeling this way and that you can regain control of your life.
 We can help you discover how to get on the path to recovery, and a life filled with happiness, success, and satisfying relationships.

 Why consider The Refuge as a treatment center for marijuana abuse

 People who are addicted to marijuana can feel miserable – they may feel increased depression, anxiety, or confusion.
 Without adequate support, problems become much larger and the suffering far greater.
 Marijuana addiction can lead to other serious effects such as decreased life satisfaction, impaired physical and mental health, financial problems, and decreased productivity at work.
 Despite the negative effects, people addicted to marijuana are often unable to quit without help.